keelback-code/odd-art-history/README.md

 ## Wireframes

 Wireframes were produced using Balsamiq.
-Ultimately the final site followed the broad strokes of the designs but some key points differed, such as the desktop view being center aligned instead of left aligned.
-I decided that a left aligned page on a simple desktop site was reminiscent of the websites from the 90s, and that a center aligned site has a more modern feel.
-The mobile and tablet views were already center aligned as this visually makes more sense and is more common on a smaller viewport.
+Ultimately the final site followed the broad strokes of the designs but the key point that differed is the title, subtitle and navigation links all being on one axis.
+I originally built the site as per the design in these wireframes, but the content in these elements does not take up much space and a lot of empty space was created.
+Visual design is not my forte, so I reached out to my sister Amelia Horan for assistance with the visual design.
+After talking through the design with her, I ended up with the design shown in the readme screenshots.

 <p align="center">
   <img src="assets/images/readme-images/wireframe-gallery.png">